vitiral/vitiral.github.io/_posts/2018-01-17-rust2018-and-the-great-cli-awakening.md

 What I would like to do is leverage something like [slog][slog] for this purpose. `slog` has a similar design: it wants you to pass a "log sender" into every function/struct and log to that.
+What I need is a way to *query* what logs have been passed (in particular whether they are errors).
 More investigation is necessary, but I (personally) found slog very difficult to get running.
 Maybe simply improving `slog`'s ergonomics could fill this gap and simultaniously provide built-in logging?

 ### Gap 4: bringing it all together